Adebola8/alx-system_engineering-devops/README.md

-Scripting and shell permission assignment
+This is my firdt readme fir the assignment